 The king of desktop Linux world, Ubuntu decided to expand its territories with its open source mobile operating system Ubuntu Touch.
 Keeping convergence in mind, Canonical (parent company of Ubuntu) ambitiously launched $32 million crowdfunding campaign to build the first Ubuntu Phone, Edge.
 Though it failed to get the destined amount, it still set a new record with over $12 million pledged in its campaign.

 After the failed crowdfunding campaign, Canonical tied up with some device manufacturers to launch Ubuntu Phone.
 Spanish manufacturer bq became the first device running Ubuntu Touch in February’15.
 It was soon followed by Chinese manufacturer Meizu.
 It is too soon to gauge the success or failure of Ubuntu phones because these first few devices aim at developers.
 This is the reason why I advised to not buy bq Ubuntu Phone just now.

-Two years and a few Ubuntu based phones later, Canonical finally decided to call it quit on mobile OS.
+Two years and a few Ubuntu-based phones later, Canonical finally decided to call it quit on mobile OS.
 However, UBports is still trying to keep Ubuntu Touch alive.

 What do you think?

 When I first wrote this article a few years ago, I was hopeful of these alternative mobile OS.
 However, the scenario is gloomy and I don’t think any os listed here is going to make a mark.
 It’s not like I don’t want them to be a success, I am just being honest here.